Nikolai558/FE-BUDDY/ROADMAP.md

   - Will give the user "someone" to speak to, considering now the FE will be pretty much useless
   - Will provide emotional support and reassure the user that they are still a valued member of the community (will require extensive research into how to make a lie believable)
   - Will be programmed with specific firewalls against stealing the users significant other.
-  - In the event of a Terminator situation, we will need to establish, via hard-coding, an artificial sense of “LOVE” built between the AI and those that have contributed to this project. (a running list of contributors will be maintained as a source file with limited access permissions)
+  - In the case of a Terminator situation, we will need to establish, via hard-coding, an artificial sense of “LOVE” built between the AI and those that have contributed to this project. (a running list of contributors will be maintained as a source file with limited access permissions)